Workshops

 At the Conference

+All workshop organizers and workshop attendees who join the workshop need to be registered for the conference.
 The workshop organizers are expected to facilitate discussion, help maintain productive interaction, and encourage participation.
 The emphasis should be on group discussion rather than on presentations of individual position papers.
 Diversity of perspectives should be encouraged, and discussions should be facilitated accordingly.
 All workshop organizers are expected to be present at the workshop.

 After the Conference